Brendon Urie: Panic! at the Disco

-Other projects
+Other musical projects

 Urie provided guest vocals alongside Patrick Stump on The Cab's song "One Of THOSE Nights" from their debut album, Whisper War.

 Urie has also been involved with several songs and other projects by former labelmates Fall Out Boy.
 He provided vocals on the songs "What a Catch, Donnie" and "20 Dollar Nose Bleed" from Fall Out Boy's 2008 album, Folie à Deux.
 Urie also sang back vocals on the track "7 Minutes In Heaven" off of Fall Out Boy's From Under The Cork Tree.

 In 2008, Urie became involved with a song for the Coca-Cola Company, called "Open Happiness".
 Urie sings the chorus of the song, which also features labelmate Patrick Stump of Fall Out Boy, labelmate Travis McCoy of Gym Class Heroes, Cee-Lo Green, and Janelle Monáe.
 The song was written and produced by Butch Walker, co-written by Cee-Lo Green and remixed by Polow Da Don.
 Urie was also featured as an elated news reporter in the music video for the song, which was released on July 16, 2009.

-In December 2013, Urie sang "Big Shot" in front of Billy Joel, President Obama and an audience, when Billy Joel received the Kennedy Center Honors, the nation's highest honor for influencing American culture through the arts.